apache/wicket-site/index.md

       <img src="{{ site.baseurl }}/img/wicket-9-sun.png" alt="Apache Wicket" class="responsive-logo">
     </div>
     <p>
-      The Apache Wicket project announces the 9th major release of the open source Java web framework servicing websites and applications across the globe since 2004.
+      The Apache Wicket project announces the 10th major release of the open source Java web framework servicing websites and applications across the globe since 2004.
-      Built on top of Java 17, this version of Wicket brings web development into the modern Java world, offering a fundamental tool to keep you code up to date with Java's evolution.
+      Built on top of Java 17, this version of Wicket brings web development into the modern Java world, offering a fundamental tool to write modern and robust web applications.
     </p>
 </div>
 <div class="l-first">